tkrop/go-testing/README.md

 **Note:** there are some general requirements for running test in parallel:

-1. Tests *must not modify* environment variables dynamically.
+1. Tests *must not modify* environment variables dynamically - utilize test specific configuration instead.
-2. Tests *must not require* reserved service ports and open listeners.
+2. Tests *must not require* reserved service ports and open listeners - setup services to acquire dynamic ports instead.
+3. Tests *must not share* files, folder and pipelines, e.g. `stdin`, `stdout`, or `stderr` - implement logic by using wrappers that can be redirected and mocked.
-3. Tests *must not share* resources, e.g. objects or database schemas, that are updated during execution of any parallel test.
+4. Tests *must not share* database schemas or tables, that are updated during execution of parallel tests - implement test to setup test specific database schemas.
+5. Tests *must not share* process resources, that are update during execution of parallel tests.
+Many frameworks make use of common global resources that make them unsuitable for parallel tests.

+Examples for such shared resources in common frameworks are:

-4. Tests *must not use* [monkey patching][monkey] to modify commonly used functions, e.g. `time.Now()`, and finally
+* Using of [monkey patching][monkey] to modify commonly used global functions, e.g. `time.Now()` - implement access to these global functions using lambdas and interfaces to allow for mocking.
-5. Tests *must not use* [Gock][gock] for mocking HTTP responses on transport level, instead use the [gock](gock)-controller provided by this framework.
+* Using of [Gock][gock] to mock HTTP responses on transport level - make use of the [gock](gock)-controller provided by this framework.
+* Using the [Gin](gin) HTTP web framework which uses a common `json`-parser setup instead of a service specific configuration.
+While this is not a huge deal, the repeated global setup creates race alerts.
+Instead use [chi](chi) that supports a service specific configuration.

-If this conditions hold, the general pattern provided above can be used to support parallel test execution.
+With a careful design the general pattern provided above can be used to support parallel test execution.

 # Terms of Usage